-Eithna is back!
-A favourite destination for seafood lovers for many a year, fans distraught by Eithna O’Sullivan’s absence will be delighted to find her old premises on the harbour is teeming with life and her good food once more.
-And you certainly can’t miss it, as it’s there big and bold - Eithna's By the Sea attractively painted on the front wall in her trademark style.
+A favourite destination for seafood lovers, Eithna O’Sullivan's atmospheric harbourside seafood restaurant teems with life throughout the summer and her food is better than ever.
+And you certainly can’t miss it, as it’s there big and bold hand painted in her trademark blues.

-And her time away was well spent, passing on her culinary skills through cookery courses - and also going ‘back to schoool’ herself and completing a thesis on Seaweed As An Artisan Food Product, a fascinating subject which has not only inspired many deliciously practical applications on the menu here (a seaweed tasting plate is in the making for next season) but also a successful product range of pestos, made with local and seasonal land and sea vegetables, which are used in the kitchen - in breads and desserts, for example, and as accompaniments - and for sale.
+A recent break from the restaurant was well spent, allowing Eithna to pass on her culinary skills through cookery courses - and also going ‘back to school’ herself and completing a thesis on Seaweed As An Artisan Food Product, a fascinating subject which has not only inspired many deliciously practical applications on the menu here (look out for the seaweed tasting plate) but also a successful product range of pestos, made with local and seasonal land and sea vegetables, which are used in the kitchen - in breads and desserts, for example, and as accompaniments - and for sale.

 Whether sitting in the atmospheric restaurant (complete with fresh flowers on the tables) or outside, what a delightful place to enjoy a lovely light meal: open seafood salad on brown bread with dressed salad, perhaps, or half lobster with mayonnaise and dressed salad - or grilled mackerel with seaweed pesto.
 Finger bowls are provided, and everything is delicious, including the freshly baked breads, superb organic leaves and beautiful salad dressing.